vitaliiU/manual/js.md

 ### Function_Arrow

-function - always anonim function (without name) not have own "this", "arguments", "super", "new.target" use outer "this".
+function - always anonim function (without name) not have own "arguments", "super", "new.target".
 Can't creat objects from arrow functions.
+"This" for arrow function always bind to envirement, where arrow function was be executed!!! (not created!!)
+We can't reset "this" for arrow function by use Call, Apply, Bind (as opposed to a function declaration or expression) (for more information see below - Context).

 https://developer.mozilla.org/ru/docs/Web/JavaScript/Reference/Functions/Arrow_functions </br>